simmeringc/EQUIP-docs/client/templates/preamble.md

 ### Deployment

 Fork EQUIP on <a href="https://github.com/simmeringc/meteor-dataObs">Github</a> and<a href="mailto:equipappdevelopers@gmail.com"> contact</a> the EQUIP development team for pull-request and deployment instructions.

+Obtain the <a href="https://www.dropbox.com/s/5z8i0j1aa9gdly2/EQUIP%20Deployment%20Guide.docx?dl=0"> EQUIP Deployment Guide</a> from the <a href="mailto:equipappdevelopers@gmail.com">development team</a> if you're deploying EQUIP to production.

 The production version of EQUIP uses: